asthetik/hbackup/README.md

 [English](./README.md) | [简体中文](./README.zh-CN.md)

-hbackup is a sample, high-performance, cross-platform backup tool written in Rust.
+hbackup is a simple, high-performance, cross-platform backup tool written in Rust.
 It is designed to be fast, efficient, and easy to use, with a focus on performance and reliability.

 ## Features